illustratedattempts/PomodoroTimer/PomoTimer_Notes.md

 >obj.bind('&lt;&lt;ComboboxSelected&gt;&gt;', function_name)

 ## Changing the Timer
-For now it is my intention that when the timer is changed in any way, the timer will reset
+For now, it is my intention that when the timer is changed in any way, the timer will reset

 ## Changing Timer Types
 Having it reset requires it to grab the Semaphore which locks the whole application when another method requires the Semaphore to manipulate the timer variable.